-- 1. Meetings of States Parties - 1.1.
-Continue to hold Meetings of States Parties annually for up to five days; - 1.2.
-Continue including as an agenda item on the Financial status of assessed contributions on the agenda of the Meetings of the States Parties. - 2.
-Intersessional meetings - 2.1.
-Continue to hold intersessional meetings of up to two days of plenary meeting; - 2.2.
-Maintain the informal nature of the intersessional meetings and consider on an annual basis the option of either a) adding a thematic segment during the two-day intersessional meetings or b) to add a day of thematic discussions to allow topics that are relevant to the Convention, including the status of the implementation of the Oslo Action Plan to be addressed.
-The President will consider and decide on these options in consultations with the Coordinating Committee. - 3.
-The machinery - 3.1.
-The machinery should continue fostering and promoting dialogue with affected States Parties in the implementation of the respective mandates of the President and the Committees.
-The mandate of the President should be amended to include the topic of UN assessed contributions in order to ensure the matter can enjoy the highest-level attention; - 3.2.
-The President should be free to consider mandating one or more members of the Coordinating Committee to support on any other issue within his/her mandate where more attention or support may be needed, including on financial matters;
+- 2.1 Continue to hold intersessional meetings of up to two days of plenary meeting. - 2.2 Maintain the informal nature of the intersessional meetings and consider on an annual basis the option of either a) adding a thematic segment during the two-day intersessional meetings or b) to add a day of thematic discussions to allow topics that are relevant to the Convention, including the status of the implementation of the Oslo Action Plan to be addressed.
+The President will consider and decide on these options in consultations with the Coordinating Committee.

+3. The machinery

+- 3.1 The machinery should continue fostering and promoting dialogue with affected States Parties in the implementation of the respective mandates of the President and the Committees. - 3.2 The mandate of the President should be amended to include the topic of UN assessed contributions in order to ensure the matter can enjoy the highest-level attention. - 3.3 The President should be free to consider mandating one or more members of the Coordinating Committee to support on any other issue within his/her mandate where more attention or support may be needed, including on financial matters. - 3.4 The mandate of all Committees should be amended to include the review of relevant information provided by States Parties on the implementation of the commitments contained in the Oslo Action Plan. - 3.5 The mandate of all Committees should be amended to take into account gender and diversity issues in their work, including in the presentations of their observations and conclusions.
+Ensuring that gender and diversity is mainstreamed in the Committee's work will be the responsibility of the Chair of each Committee. - 3.6 Each Committee should additionally assign one of its members to serve as a focal point for gender and diversity.
+The purpose of the focal point is to provide advice on the fulfilment of the gender and diversity mainstreaming objectives of the Oslo Action

-- 3.3.
-The mandate of all Committees should be amended to take into account gender and diversity issues in their work, including in the presentations of their observations and conclusions.
-Ensuring that gender and diversity is mainstreamed in the Committee's work will be the responsibility of the Chair of each Committee; - 3.4.
-Each Committee should additionally assign one of its members to serve as a focal point for gender and diversity.
-The purpose of the focal point is to provide advice on the fulfilment of the gender mainstreaming objectives of the Oslo Action Plan and support the Chair in ensuring that the Committee includes gender and diversity in its work and exchanges of information with States Parties within the Committee's area of responsibility; - 3.5.
-The mandate of the Committee on Cooperative Compliance should be expanded to address all matters under Article 1 and the implementation of Article 9 of the Convention in the spirit of cooperation to facilitate compliance in a supportive and amicable manner; - 3.6.
-The mandate of the Committee on Cooperative Compliance should be expanded to include the responsibility to encourage States Parties to submit annual Article 7 reports.
-Priority should be given to engage with States Parties that are implementing core Convention obligations; - 3.7.
-The Committees should continue their efforts of increasing and strengthening their coordination including by examining implementation by States Parties in more holistic manner by submitting joint conclusions on the status of implementation of the Convention by States Parties at Meetings of the States Parties/Review Conferences.
+- Plan and support the Chair in ensuring that the Committee includes gender and diversity in its work and exchanges of information with States Parties within the Committee's area of responsibility. - 3.7 The mandate of the Committee on Cooperative Compliance should be expanded to address all matters under Article 1 and the implementation of Article 9 of the Convention in the spirit of cooperation to facilitate compliance in a supportive and amicable manner. - 3.8 The mandate of the Committee on Cooperative Compliance should be expanded to include the responsibility to encourage States Parties to submit annual Article 7 reports.
+Priority should be given to engage with States Parties that are implementing core Convention obligations. - 3.9 The Committees should continue their efforts of increasing and strengthening their coordination including by examining implementation by States Parties in more holistic manner by considering the submission of joint conclusions on the status of implementation of the Convention by States Parties at Meetings of the States Parties/Review Conferences.